 They have facilities.
 They have free outside showers for rinsing off (to the far right as you look at the water), but there is a nice “Bath House” offers clean bathrooms, showers and changing rooms for a fee. $1.00 per adult (50¢ per child) fee for the whole day to use the changing room with showers.
 They will give you a wrist band.
 They also have nice sized (about 1 ft wide by 2.5 ft tall) lockers that are $0.50 for the day in case you want to lock your stuff up instead of leaving it on the beach.

 There is camping allowed on the grassy area.
 You need a permit to camp.
-I think it is $10 per night to camp.
+It is $10 per night to camp, $13/n for a site with water, $17/n for a site with electricity and water.
 If you want to go camping on a quiet beach, DON’T go here on a summer weekend – the camping area is packed – every square inch has a tent (it is a very popular thing to do for locals)!
 The parking lot gate is locked at 5pm in the winter, so plan get there before that.
 In the summer, they are manned 24 hrs/day.

 Balneario is open 7 days a week.
-8:30am- 5pm.
+8 or 8:30am- 5pm.
+Open a little later in summer months.
 Closed only major holidays like Thanksgiving, Christmas Day, 3 Kings Day etc. If the parking area is closed, you can park at the kiosks and walk in along the beach.

 Play safely- They have flags out to alert you to water conditions- red and yellow flags mean it is not safe to swim.